lviens/Response_spectra/README.md

 Matlab and Python response spectra functions with an example (Matlab only).

 Please cite the following paper if you use this code:  <br/>
-Viens, Loïc and Marine A. Denolle (2019) Long‐Period Ground Motions from Past and Virtual Megathrust Earthquakes along the Nankai Trough, Japan.
+- Viens, Loïc and Marine A. Denolle (2019) Long‐Period Ground Motions from Past and Virtual Megathrust Earthquakes along the Nankai Trough, Japan.
 Bulletin of the Seismological Society of America, 109(4), 1312–1330 <br/>

+This repository contains:  <br/>
-- Main function: RS_function.m<br/>
+- Main function: RS_function.m <br/>
 Function to compute the spectral response of a time-series using the Duhamel integral technique.

 - Example (Example_RS.m):<br/>